Bienvenidos al Lolita

 Bienvenidos al Lolita is a Spanish dramedy television series set in a cabaret club.
 Produced by Globomedia for Antena 3, it aired on the latter channel from January 2014 to February 2014.

 Premise

-The series deals about the backstage mishaps of a troupe of people (a "dysfunctional family") working at a time of economic crisis at the Lolita Cabaret, a cabaret club located in Madrid.
+The series is about the backstage mishaps of a troupe of people (a "dysfunctional family") working at a time of economic crisis at the Lolita Cabaret club located in Madrid.